rgsubh/ComplianceDemoApp/README.md

 # Compliance Scan Action

-A GitHub action to trigger an on-demand scan of Azure Policy for a given scope.
+GitHub action to trigger an on-demand scan of Azure Policy for a given scope.

 ## Demo Script: